lyskai/rd/docs/qnnruntime.md

 ```

-## 4.4 Use QnnRuntime::Execute to run qnn inference
+## 4.4 Use QnnRuntime::Execute to run qnn inference in sync mode

-Once user successfully load qnn model and create input/output buffers, then it's time to feed them into qnn context and execute qnn inference cycles.
-With [QnnRuntime::Execute](../include/ridehal/component/QnnRuntime.hpp#L157), Please refer below code block on how to achieve this:
+Once the user successfully loads the QNN model and creates input/output buffers, it's time to feed them into the QNN context and execute QNN inference cycles.
+To achieve this with [QnnRuntime::Execute](../include/ridehal/component/QnnRuntime.hpp#L184), please refer to the code block below:

 ```c++
 // Execute qnn model inference